The 11 Ingredients Every Prenatal Vitamin Needs

 According to Dr. O’Connor, choline is a common nutrient deficiency.
 During pregnancy, a mother naturally delivers large amounts of choline to the fetus across the placenta which places a larger demand on internal stores.1

-Perelel Differentiator: We’ve included a significantly higher dose of choline than in most prenatals to support fetal neurodevelopment and DHA metabolism.
+Perelel Differentiator: We’ve included a significantly higher dose of Choline than is found in most prenatals to support fetal neurodevelopment and DHA metabolism.

 Omega DHA + EPA

-Perelel Differentiator: Having a formula that includes both (DHA + EPA) is important as EPA plays an important role in helping DHA cross the placenta, which is why we use both in our formulation.
+Perelel Differentiator: Having a formula that includes both (DHA + EPA) is important as EPA plays an important role in helping DHA cross the placenta.
+It's why we opted to include omega DHA + EPA in each of our Trimester Packs.

-“Iodine is crucial for thyroid support, and it is not commonly found in our diets,” making it a crucial supplement, Dr. O’Connor says.
+Iodine, according to Dr. O'Connor, is crucial for thyroid support, and it is not commonly found in our diets.